What is the GED® test?

 If you didn’t earn a passing score on the GED® test, don’t give up.
 The GED® test isn’t easy—only 60 percent of high school seniors pass the test on the first try.

-You can re-take each GED® test subject a total of three times per year; there may be special requirements regarding time and preparation that will apply.
+You can re-take each GED® test subject but; there may be special requirements regarding time and preparation that will apply.
 We’ll save your scores on the subjects you did pass and combine them with the scores you receive when you test again.
-But remember, the current test retires at the end of 2013 and those scores can't be combined with the new test.
-Finish by 2014.

 We recommend studying more for the test before re-testing.
 Don’t risk paying multiple times when you can study and pass.
 Your local Adult Education Center can help you study and succeed.